PlatformLab/HomaModule/README.md

 - To build the module, type "make all"; then type "sudo insmod homa.ko" to install it, and "sudo rmmod homa" to remove an installed module.

 - A collection of man pages is available in the "man" subdirectory.
+The API for Homa is quite different from TCP sockets.

 - The subdirectory "unit" contains unit tests, which you can run by typing "make" in that subdirectory.